 Interested in financing healthcare specialists procedures?

-As more of the cost of healthcare shifts to patients, you may be feeling the impact of rising premiums and deductibles.
-Since these are often the first expenses you’ll pay for healthcare, it’s important to understand what these terms mean and how they affect your budget.
+Patients today are taking on more responsibility for their overall healthcare costs, and many are feeling the impact of rising premiums and deductibles.
+Since these are often the first healthcare expenses you pay, it’s important to understand what these terms mean— and how they can impact your budget.

 Premium: What you pay each month for your health insurance plan.

-When you have health insurance, you pay a premium to be enrolled in the plan.
-Premiums are paid in addition to your plan’s deductible and copay or coinsurance.
+When you have health insurance, you pay a premium or fee to be enrolled in the plan.
+This payment is in addition to your plan’s deductible and copay or coinsurance.

 Deductible: How much you have to pay out-of-pocket before insurance pays.

-Every insurance plan has a deductible, which varies based on the details of your plan.
-Your deductible must be met before your insurance will pay for covered expenses.
+Your deductible is the amount of money you must pay for healthcare before your insurance will begin paying for covered expenses.
 Deductibles don’t include the money you pay for copays or coinsurance required by your plan.
 Deductibles reset once a year, which means you’ll have to meet it again each year you’re enrolled before insurance coverage kicks in for that year.

 How do premiums and deductibles work?
 Think of it like this: